ayoubakbartabar/Todo-App/README.md

 ## ⚙️ Features

 - **Add, update, and remove tasks** seamlessly with smooth animations.
 - **Persistent storage** using `localStorage` to keep your tasks safe across sessions.
 - **Task completion status** to mark tasks done and track your progress.
 - **Clear all tasks** functionality with confirmation prompts for safety.
 - **Error handling and validation** to make sure your input is always valid.
 - **Responsive UI** that adapts perfectly to any screen size.

 ---

+## 🎯 Why This App?

+In today’s fast-paced world, staying organized is the key to success.
+This To-Do App combines simplicity with powerful features to help you focus on what matters most — your tasks.

+---